 Note that "differs by less" references the area on both sides of the mean within 2 pounds right or left.

-When a customer places an order with Rudy's On-Line Office Supplies, a computerized accounting information system (AIS) automatically checks to see if the customer has exceeded his or her credit limit.
+When a customer places an order with Rudy's On-Line Office Supplies, a computerized accounting information system (AIS) automatically checks to see if the customer has exceeded their credit limit.
 Past records indicate that the probability of customers exceeding their credit limit is .06.